-The prevalence of social media and digital communication has changed the way how the adolescents interact with people as well as the way they behave, communicate, sleep, exercise and make use of the benefits given to them.
+The prevalence of social media and digital communication has changed the way how adolescents interact with people as well as the way they behave, communicate, sleep, exercise, and make use of the benefits given to them.

 Here are the main factors that lead to the destruction of young adults:

 Adolescents often seem to be depressed and stressed due to academic and social pressure.
-Suicide due to depression is the leading cause of deaths in people aged 18-25.
+Suicide due to depression is the leading cause of death in people aged 18-25.